Skip to Content

 • Irritation is caused by hearing aids, hearables, or earbuds.

-Remedy for irritated ears caused by earbuds: Take regular breaks from wearing your earbuds, keep them clean and your ear free of any wax build-up.
+Remedy for irritated ears caused by earbuds: Take regular breaks from wearing your earbuds, keep them clean, and keep your ears free of any wax buildup.

 Itchy ear canal due to hearing aid irritation